 Tempsford New Town

-This will represent a massive change in the way of life for people not only in Tempsford, but also in neighbouring villages like Everton and the nearby towns of Sandy and even Potton.
-There are still many unknowns and residents quite rightly will have many questions so following the announcement, Richard wrote to the Housing Minister, Steve Reed, inviting him to attend a public meeting to outline the Government’s plans and address residents’ questions.
+Should this development go ahead, it will represent a huge change in the way of life for residents not only in Tempsford, but also in neighbouring villages like Everton and the nearby towns of Sandy and even Potton.

-There are also concerns about the considerable flooding that such a development would confront.
-The North Bedfordshire Water Management Partnership provides a basis for creating a comprehensive plan for water resource preservation, flood risk mitigation and environmental improvement based on the impact of the new town and of Universal Studios.
+The report is sparse in detail but identifies the need for "supporting health infrastructure" and “significant upfront infrastructure investment”.
+Since the announcement, Richard has met with Anglian Water to discuss the impacts of a development at Tempsford.
+The North Bedfordshire Water Management Partnership also provides a basis for creating a comprehensive plan for water resource preservation, flood risk mitigation and environmental improvement based on the impact of the new town and of Universal Studios.

-You can read more about Richard's updates on this below.
+You can read more about Richard's work on this below.

 News